telliott99/MySwift2/chapter3/basic_sort_alg.rst

     It is too slow and impractical for most problems even when compared to insertion sort.

-If you watch the animation on wikipedia, you will see that the result of this process is to find the largest element in the array on the first pass and place it at the end, then the next largest on the second, and so on.
+If you watch the animation on wikipedia, you will see that the result of this process is to find the largest element in the array on the first pass and place it at the end, the next pass will find the second largest, and so on.
 Rather than remember which value was the largest seen so far on any one pass, we swap repeatedly.

 ``main.swift``: